iATSPayments/com.iatspayments.civicrm/README.md

 monies into via web services.
 So when setting up your Account with iATS - ask them to create another (set of) Agent Codes for you: e.g. 80 or 90, etc.

+ACH/EFT

+The ACH/EFT testing value for the account is:

+1234111111111111

+So use:
+1234 for the Bank Account Number
+111111111111 for the Bank number + branch transit number